bohdanMilenko/musicLibrary/README.md

 - Architecture is built on Inversion of Control principles by implementing Repository-Service Pattern
 - Built on Interfaces which gives flexibility in switching to another database with minimal development required (MongoDB and SQLite3 modules available)
 - Major functionality is covered with integration and unit tests (JUnit and Mockito)
+- Builder pattern is used to facilitate SQL queries creation (QueryBuilder class)
 - Custom Exceptions module supports the program workflow
 - Maven for managing dependencies
 - Docker Image with the application inside available at DockerHub

 You can deploy it from your machine if Docker is installed.
 Click the link below to get instructions how to deploy it with docker-compose or swarm
 *[Take me to DockerHub!](https://hub.docker.com/)*